naked-boy/Github-projects/Useful Github Projects.md

 - stepcode.
 STEPcode (formerly NIST's STEP Class Library) is used with IFC, STEP, and other standards that utilize the technologies of ISO10303 (STEP).
 It generates C++ and Python from EXPRESS (10303-11) schemas.
 The code is capable of reading and writing STEP Part 21 exchange files.
 It also utilizes Parts 22 and 23 (SDAI and its C++ binding).
 - Paddle.
 PArallel Distributed Deep LEarning shared from BaiDu.
 - uWebSockets.
 Forked from uNetworking/uWebSockets.
 Tiny websocket.
 - pywebsocket.
 Forked from google/pywebsocket.
-WebSocket server and extension for Apache HTTP Server for testing.
+WebSocket server and extension for Apache HTTP Server for testing.- glui.
+Forked from libglui/glui.
+It's a C++ graphic interface library for opengl. http://www.cs.unc.edu/~rademach/glui